 The simple vending machine has an alphabet of two symbols, namely coin and choc.
 The behaviour of the machine is that a coin is entered into the machine, and then a chocolate selected and provided, and the machine is ready for further use.
-CSP processes use channels to communicate values with their environment, and input on channel c is denoted by $(c?.x P_x)$.
-This describes a process that accepts any value x on channel c and then behaves as process c.
-In contrast, c defines a process which outputs the expression c on channel c and then behaves as process c.
+CSP processes use channels to communicate values with their environment, and input on channel c is denoted by $(c?.x P_x)$ .
+This describes a process that accepts any value x on channel c and then behaves as process $P_x$ .
+In contrast, (c!e P) defines a process which outputs the expression e on channel c and then behaves as process P.

-The π -calculus is a process calculus based on names.
+The $\pi$ -calculus is a process calculus based on names.
 Communication between processes takes place between known channels, and the name of a channel may be passed over a channel.
-There is no distinction between channel names and data values in the π -calculus.
-The output of a value v on channel a is given by $\bar{a}v$; that is output is a negative prefix.
+There is no distinction between channel names and data values in the $\pi$ -calculus.
+The output of a value v on channel a is given by $\bar{a}v$ ; that is output is a negative prefix.
 Input on a channel a is given by a(x) and is a positive prefix.
 Private links or restrictions are denoted by (x)P.